nyachiro/SME-Management/README.md

  Point of Sale (POS)
  Customer Management
  Reports and Financials

-Each module will be accessed via a responsive React dashboard styled with Tailwind CSS, powered by a robust Spring Boot backend.
-Preferred Tools
- Backend Development: IntelliJ IDEA
- Frontend Development: Visual Studio Code (VS Code) Objective
+Objective
 Design and implement a modular, user-friendly, and responsive full-stack management system that enables store owners to oversee and control key business functions from a centralized interface.